 Help Desk contact channels

 The Help Desk contact channels need to be identified, documented, and eventually publicized when you are building a Help Desk from scratch.
 The primary contact channels will typically be phone and email.
-Additional contact channels should be considered once the Help Desk matures such as web portal, event monitoring, chat, and project tasks from the Project Management Office (PMO).
+Additional contact channels should be considered once the Help Desk matures such as a web portal, event monitoring, chat, and project tasks from the Project Management Office (PMO).
 Avaya, Cisco, Lucent, and Nortel are just a few examples of companies that provide excellent communication and collaboration systems.

 Help Desk issue tracking